Best CPU for gaming 2023

-Are you looking to find the best gaming CPU for your PC?
-Well, we’re here to help.
-Our list of the best CPUs has something for everyone, whether you’re on a tight budget or have money to burn – our CPU buyers guide will show you the best choice for your needs.
+What’s the best gaming CPU?
+We’re here to help you answer that very question.
+Our guide to the best CPU for gaming has a processor for everyone, whether you’re on a tight budget or have money to burn – our CPU buyers guide will show you the best choice for your needs.

-We’ve got budget CPUs under $200 / £200 all the way up to the mammoth 24-core processing power of the latest chips that cost over $600 / £600 and all the essentials in between.
+We’ve got budget CPUs under $200 all the way up to the mammoth 24-core processing power of the latest chips that cost over $600 and all the essentials in between.
+We’ve tested and reviewed every single CPU you see recommended below – we don’t recommend any products we haven’t tested thoroughly.

-A new CPU might not seem as high a priority as getting the best graphics card for your PC when it comes to getting the highest frame rate, but the right processor is essential for unlocking performance.
-What’s more, while you may not need the 16 or even 24 cores of AMD and Intel‘s latest chips for gaming, they come into their own for heavy multitasking and other workloads so are worth considering, if you have the budget.
+When it comes to getting the highest frame rate, a new CPU might not seem as high a priority as getting the best graphics card for your PC, but the right processor is essential for unlocking performance.
+What’s more, while you may not need the 16 or even 24 cores of the latest chips from AMD and Intel for gaming, they come into their own for heavy multitasking and other workloads so are worth considering, if you have the budget.

 1. AMD Ryzen 7 7800X3D